dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     ]}')
     ```

-9. Run the following SQL queries twice and take note of the speed result.
+9. Run the following SQL queries twice and take note of the speed to run them completely.

     ```yaml
     SELECT COUNT (*) FROM db1.parquet;